-2. Play it safe: take a motorcycle or scooter safety course
+2. play it safe: take a motorcycle or scooter safety course

 As much as we'd like to believe we're pro riders the moment we first hop onto a scooter, well, we're not.
 But we can learn from the pros when we take a scooter safety course.
 The Motorcycle Safety Foundation (MSF) offers introductory riding and safety classes at an affordable price, and sometimes even your local DMV will have programs.

-Not only will you be safer and more prepared once you get out on the road, but you can also score a discount on your scooter insurance policy when you take an approved safety course.
+Not only will you be safer and more prepared once you get out on the road, but you could also score a discount on your scooter insurance policy when you take an approved safety course.

-3. Have a good idea of your (and others') blind spots
+3. have a good idea of your (and others’) blind spots